How to Switch Bank Accounts

 • Your financial goals: If you're saving for a major goal, look for a bank that offers higher interest rates.
 If you frequently need access to cash, prioritize a bank with a large network of ATMs.

-• Account type: Credit unions can offer better interest rates, while large national banks may offer more financial products.
+• Account type: Credit unions may offer better interest rates, while large national banks might offer more financial products.

 • Account features: Consider whether you need features like early paycheck access, overdraft protection or rewards.